Football players have notably received a lot of attention lately for the

 than 30 minutes.

-Grade 2: You suffered a loss of consciousness and amnesia from 30 minutes to 24 hours.
+Grade 2: You suffered a loss of consciousness and amnesia from half an hour to 24 hours.

 Grade 3: You suffered a loss of consciousness that lasted longer than 5 minutes

-or suffered amnesia for more than 24 hours.
+or experienced amnesia for more than a day.

 Generally, car accident victims are able to make a full recovery, though